 - Maintenance of records

-- Record of each activity, operation or action carried out to the stored goods.
+- Record each activity, operation, or action carried out to the stored goods.

 - Copies of the following documents:

 - Forms for Transfer of goods from the warehouse